zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/cicd/cicd.md

 - You have completed the [Setups](../setups/setups.md).

-## Task 1: Log into your Autonomous Database
+## Task 1: Download the Autonomous Database Wallet

 To access our Autonomous Database, we first must download the wallet that contains the connection information.
 We can do this in two ways.